Snapbrillia

 Whether it is to better understand the people we are designing for or just learning more about difficulties in diversity hiring – every bit of research was done with intention.
 We've committed early on to never do research in a silo and took full advantage of the relationships established early on to also conduct primary research.

-We started conducting our interviews with technical recruiters,hiring managers and engineering managers.
+After having a discovery meeting among our entire team we started conducting our interviews with technical recruiters, hiring managers and engineering managers.
 Going into the interviews, my goals were to understand not only the difficulties users faced with the current recruiting process, but also the diversity challenges in the process.
 In order for our design to sustain and perform, we need to find strong balance not just for the End User, but also for the Stakeholders behind the products and services we design.

 How might we questions